manjester/johnchess/README.md

 ### John Chess is my own chess variation based on John.

 John is not very chess-literate, he doesn't even know about checks!
 He gets his own king captured because he isn't aware he has to move it.
-He doesn't know about the en passent, the promotion, the castling.
+He doesn't know about the en passent, the promotion, the castling...
 He's just in it for the fun.

 ![image](https://github.com/manjester/johnchess/assets/135976540/a6910bce-f2ea-401a-9ba8-691e60c43006)
 <sup>Ooh, hello there rookie</sup>